-The following bar chart and table below provide some indication of the risks of investing in the Fund by showing changes in the performance of the Fund from year to year and by showing how the Fund's average annual returns for one, five and ten years compare with those of a broad measure of market performance.
+The following bar chart and table below provide some indication of the risks of investing in the Fund by showing changes in the performance of the Fund from year to year and by showing how the Fund's average annual returns for one, five and ten years compare with those of a broad-based securities market index and an additional index with characteristics relevant to the Fund.
 The bar chart and table below show only the performance of the Class A shares of the Fund, which is the only share class of the Fund with 10 years or more of performance history.
 Past performance (before and after taxes) does not necessarily indicate how the Fund will perform in the future.
 Because Class I shares have not commenced operations, no performance information is presented for Class I shares at this time.
-Updated performance information is available at no cost by visiting www.boyarmanagement.com or by calling I-800-266-5566.
+Updated performance information is available at no cost by visiting www.boyarassetmanagement.com or by calling I-800-266-5566.
 The 5% sales charge applicable to the Class A shares of the Fund is not reflected in the bar chart; if reflected, returns would be lower than those shown.